electrode-io/electrode-native/docs/platform-parts/cauldron.md

        - If the native dependency is not already in the Container, fail.
 It is not possible to add a native dependency using OTA updates (for third-party native modules we don't consider backward compatibility, the platform requires an exact version match, whereas APIs follow more flexible rules).
 If that is the case and the version of the dependency used by the MiniApp is lower than the one in the Container, proceed.
 Otherwise, fail.

 - Removing a MiniApp
-Compatibility checks are not performed and ERN does not try to remove any of the native dependencies used by the MiniApp.
+Compatibility checks are not performed and Electrode Native does not try to remove any of the native dependencies used by the MiniApp.

 - Updating a MiniApp version
 Compatibility checks are the same as the checks performed when adding a new MiniApp.
 See information in the Adding a new MiniApp bullet item above.